 An overview section is the first thing your prospect will go through before they read your proposal.
 That’s why you need to make sure that you set your expectations from the start.

 Don’t scare off your clients at the start with too many facts, you’ll get plenty of chances in your proposal further to clarify your SEO services.
-The key of your overview is to make every word count.
+The key to your overview is to make every word count.
 Trim down all the fat and you’ll have a stronger and more convincing overview of your proposal.

-In some cases you’re sending proposals to such clients who might not have heard of SEO;that’s to ensure that your writing is effective and keep your recipient engaged be sure to avoid jargon and replace it with easy-to understand terms and phrases.
+In some cases you’re sending proposals to such clients who might not have heard of SEO; that’s to ensure that your writing is effective and keep your recipient engaged be sure to avoid jargon and replace it with easy-to-understand terms and phrases.

 Substitute every word

 While writing the overview of your SEO proposal it’s good to write to an audience with a 9th-grade reading level.
 To do this, skim through your writing and hunt for words that could be harder to understand without a dictionary.
 Then replace such words with those that the average person would understand.

 When you know about your client’s expectations you’ll be able to create a much more accurate and detailed proposal.
 That’s why before even you start creating a proposal, set up a meet with your client on the phone or in person.
 Many people lose it already at this stage.
 They fail to understand why client actually needs an SEO to their business.
 It’s only when you understood the problem very well can make everything else fall into place.The ultimate goal here to figure out what they want so that you can give them what they need.
 Click To Tweet

 Dig deep into their core and then just like in medicine you can prescribe the treatment as soon as you know the diagnosis.

 Use the following questions to get to know your clients: